Age-Old Wisdom meets Modern Tools

 - Add layers to your furniture.
 Don’t forget to add warm blankets to your sofa and flannel sheets on your bed and even extra rugs to your floors (especially the bathroom)!

 - Change your furnace filter.
 A dirty filter increases your heating bill.
 It’s worthwhile to change your filter every month if needed!
 It goes without saying that the annual furnance tune-up is well worth the money saved.

 - Lower the thermostat.
 For many heating systems, if you are home during the day, it is best to keep to the lowest comfortable temperature; an often recommended setting is 68°F. When you are asleep or away for several hours, however, it makes sense and cents to lower the thermostat about 8 to 10 degrees.
 Tip: A programmable thermostat will make the adjustments for you.
 (Note: If you have a heat pump, a more moderate, constant setting works best; or use a programmable thermostat specifically designed for heat pumps.)
 During extreme cold snaps, set your thermostat to a reasonable temperature that your furnace can handle (the furnace will work better at lower temperatures), and keep it at that temperature both day and night.
 (Remember that setting the thermostat higher than your goal won’t make the home heat faster.)
 If you are planning to be away for a few days, set your thermostat no lower than 55°F, to help prevent water pipes from freezing during cold weather.

 - Check the damper.
 Shut the damper when the fireplace is not in use.
 Check the seals around the damper to make sure that thay are tight.

 - Drink a warm drink.
 Though consuming the hot liquid will only warm you marginally, holding a warm mug in your hands can really help!

-- See more tips from our readers in the comments below!
+See some great tips from Almanac readers in the comments below.